yogeshdhamija/apoemaday/content/poems/in-your-wake.md

     As I gave you your own peony.

-    If only I could grow my own, and give you two.
+    If only I could grow my own, and give you two
+    I'm glad you liked it anyway.

 <div style="text-align: right">-Y</div>